Software is infrastructure: failures, successes, costs, and the case for formal verification: High-stake failures and their costs

 The stability was to be ensured thus: If the price of IRON fell below $1$ USD, arbitrageurs could buy it for less then $1$ USD on the market, and then redeem it with the IRON treasury (a contract on the Polygon chain) for $0.75$ USDC and $0.25$ worth of TITAN \cite{metltdowniron2023}.

-In a rapid increase in TITAN's value triggered a large-scale sell-off by major holders, and this caused TITAN's value to collapse to nearly zero and IRON to lose its dollar peg. \cite{wkIronFinance}
+In a rapid increase in TITAN's value triggered a large-scale sell-off by major holders, and this caused TITAN's value to collapse to nearly zero and IRON to lose its dollar peg \cite{wkIronFinance}.
+Note now that the following line of code of the IRON smart contract,